 That’s just a fact.

 Of course, experts say this is a good thing.
 Toddlers are simply building up their immunity for the future.
-But that’s of little comfort when you’re in the middle of it, dealing with fevers, runny noses, and episodes of vomiting every other week.

 Still, as much as sickness can start to seem like a way of life during the toddler years, there are certain issues that understandably trigger concern.
 High fevers and accompanying rashes are in that mix.